AlphaGergedan/Teampi-Soft-Error-Resilience/README.md

 1. Link with `-ltmpi -L"path to teaMPI"`
 2. Add "path to teaMPI" to `LD_LIBRARY_PATH`

+To try out fault tolerance functionality:
+1. Fault tolerance features used in applications/MinimalTest
+2. Change ErrorHandler to desired mode
+3. For Warm-Spares make sure to launch with enough processes and set number of spares with `SPARES` environment var
+4. For Cold-Spares make sure that you have enough slots available.
+Easiest way to achieve this is by using the --oversubscribe option.
+5. When implementing own fault tolerant code be sure to call the hearbeat `using MPI_Allreduce` as demonstrated in the example.
 ### Example Heartbeat Usage ###
 This application models many scientific applications.
 Per loop, the two `MPI_Sendrecv` calls act as heartbeats.
 The first starts the timer for this rank and the second stops it.
 Additionally the second heartbeat passes